My New Zealand Trails 'World Heritage Walking Tour' – Part 3

 We had another gourmet dinner (of tapas) outside on the pier in Queenstown last night.
 Possibly mellowed by his time off, Andrew treated Tom to a beer and me to a local Pinot Noir.
 Of course, alcohol is not included in our trip fee.
 It was a beautiful summer evening of more good conversation and exquisite scenery.
 So lovely, and we are so lucky to be here.

 A relaxed morning, bit of a sleep in, and laundry.
 Yea!
 I have to indulge in a little tourist bashing here.
-We are staying in the Novotel Hotel beside Lake Wakatipu, possibly the nicest in Queenstown (other than the $3000 a night place Hillary and Bill and Brad and Angelina stayed in just outside of town.)
+We are staying in the Novotel Hotel beside Lake Wakatipu, possibly the nicest in Queenstown (other than the $3000 a night place Hillary, Bill, Brad and Angelina stayed in just outside of town.)
 It’s very large with a beautiful rose garden, café, and restaurant, everything you’d expect.
 Breakfast is included and is a huge production with a buffet including omelet station, Asian food counter; make your own blender juices; waffle station; on and on.
 There are at least 75 people from all over the world mingling around the stations in the morning, the vast majority retirees.
 You can easily tell the coach groups because they have name tags on their chests, giving the impression of preschoolers who might get lost.
 We just went down to the laundry room to fetch our clothes from the dryer.
 There were two retiree American couples in there doing baskets and baskets of laundry.
 Ours had been removed from the dryer, and they wanted us to take it to our room to fold.
 I insisted on folding it there (which meant we were in their way) to make sure we had all sock mates and undies.
 We nearly had a “laundry war” going on.

 The plan for today is to leave at 11 which is giving me writing time (our latest start yet and will be evened out by tomorrow's early start) and go up to wine country above Queenstown for lunch at a vineyard and then drive to Te Anau from where we’ll be starting our Milford trek tomorrow.